 Chain Store

 The second option is a chain store where you can get much more variety as compared to a local shop.
-You may even find bikes at lesser prices.
+You may even find bikes at lower prices.

 Direct Sales